shawngraham/obsidian-student-starter-vault/0 getting started/Configuring the similar notes template.md

 Open a command prompt or terminal **in the student-starter-vault folder**.
 On Windows, you can find the folder in your file explorer; type `cmd` in the address bar once you've got the folder displayed.
 On Mac, if you haven't done this before [here are some instructions with illustrations](https://www.stugon.com/open-terminal-in-current-folder-location-mac/); if you have, then you can right-click on the folder name in your Finder, and 'open terminal at folder.'

-Once the terminal opens, **double-check where you are currently working** by typing ON MAC: `$pwd` ON WINDOWS `dir`.
-If you're not in the `student-starter-vault`, you're in the wrong place.
+Once the terminal opens, **double-check where you are currently working** by typing ON MAC: `$ pwd` ON WINDOWS `dir`.
+If you're not in the `student-starter-vault`, you're in the wrong place (remember, the `$` sign is a convention indicating that what follows is to be entered at the command prompt or terminal prompt).

-At the command prompt or the terminal (remember, the `$` sign is a convention indicating that what follows is to be entered at the command prompt or terminal prompt):
+At the command prompt or the terminal:

-`$conda create -n obsidian python=3.8`
+`$ conda create -n obsidian python=3.8`

 This creates an installation of python in an environment we are creating just for working with our vault; we've called the installation 'obsidian'.

-`$conda activate obsidian`
+`$ conda activate obsidian`

 This turns that environment on; any python we run at this point will install things into the `obsidian` environment.
 On my machine, this means that the python command is located at `/Users/shawngraham/opt/anaconda3/envs/obsidian/bin/python` .
 You can find this by typing

-mac: `$which python`
+mac: `$ which python`

-windows: `$where python`
+windows: `$ where python`

-Another option, on both platforms, is: `conda info --envs`
+Another option, on both platforms, is: `$ conda info --envs`

 Take note of that information.
-In obsidian, got to the plugin settings for templater, and add another **user function** called `sim` ; place this text in **with the location of your python as determined above**, as the function:
+In obsidian, got to the plugin settings for templater, and add another **user function** called `sim` ;

+Place the following text in **with the location of your python as determined above**, as the value for the `sim` function:

 `/Users/shawngraham/opt/anaconda3/envs/obsidian/bin/python similarity.py "$sim_input" `